-- Staff of protected areas and national park administration of Uzbekistan improved their knowledge and skills in implementing measures on public awareness and promoting eco-tourism activities. - State forest enterprises disseminate best practices on integrative land use approaches (nurseries with fast growing good variety of pistachio seedlings, improvement of condition of existing pistachio trees and combination with other crops/ medical herbs).
+- Staff of protected areas and national park administration of Uzbekistan improved their knowledge and skills in implementing measures on public awareness and promoting eco-tourism activities. - State forest enterprises disseminate best practices on integrative land use approaches (nurseries with fast growing - good variety of pistachio seedlings, improvement of condition of existing pistachio trees and combination with other crops/medical herbs). - Uzbekistan developed analyses and models on forest land restoration on the territories of the State Forest Lands.
+They became founding ground in attracting funds for land restoration under one of the World Bank's project.